istudyatuni/snaks/README.md

 ## Possible improvements

-- Ignore when trying to move back instead of failing
 - Draw "Game Over" on top of game field
 - Save top runs
 - Do not hardcode UI sizes